thk-cheng/lbry_batch_uploader/README.md

     --license "Creative Commons Attribution-NonCommercial 4.0 International"
 ```

+n.b.
+If you would like to explore the full list of optional arguments that lbrynet accepts, please head to [here](https://github.com/thk-cheng/lbry_batch_uploader/tree/main/notebooks) and have fun with the notebooks!

 ## Developing

 This project uses ``black`` for code formatting and ``flake8`` for linting.